 In this case, a Google account without Gmail can be created.
 When you set up a Google account for marketing purposes, Select the “Use my current email address instead” option and enter your marketing@yourcompany.com address.

-This gives your Office 365 administrator the ability to reset the email account password if an employee leaves.
+If an employee leaves, your Office 365 administrator can reset the email account password.

-With the right practices in place, a lot of time can be saved and inconvenience can be avoided.
+With the right practices, much time can be saved, and inconvenience can be avoided.